Consequences of Drug Abuse

 How Finances Are Affected

 Money issues are often associated with addiction.
-As problems arise with school, law enforcement and your teen’s health, it can also drain the family’s financial and emotional resources, causing tension and stress.
-Under the spell of addiction, teens may resort to stealing money straight from the pockets of loved ones.
-The potential consequences of their substance habit can be traumatic enough; when an addiction pushes loved ones out of the picture, countless teens are left to deal with their problems alone.
+As problems arise with work, law enforcement and your health, it can also drain the family’s financial and emotional resources, causing tension and stress.
+Under the spell of addiction, individuals may resort to stealing money straight from the pockets of loved ones.
+The potential consequences of their substance habit can be traumatic enough; when an addiction pushes loved ones out of the picture, countless users are left to deal with their problems alone.

 When Should I Get Involved?

-We at TheRecoveryVillage.com have spoken to too many families who initially believed their teen’s substance use was “just a phase.”
+We at have spoken to too many families who initially believed their loved one’s substance use was “just a phase.”
 Fortunately, we have also seen the joy of recovery — time and time again — but it does not often come without professional help.
 That’s why we’ve dedicated ourselves to families like yours.
-Whether you’d like help figuring out if your teen is dealing with addiction, you have questions about your teen’s schooling during treatment, you’d like a list of reputable rehab facilities, or you just need someone to talk to, we’re here for you.
-Don’t let another day go by without guiding your child to a better path in life — set up a time for yourself to call us for free today.
+Don’t let another day go by without guiding your loved one to a better path in life — set up a time for yourself to call us for free today.

 Get help now